Dom123x456/Rock-Paper-Scissors-Lizard-Spock/README.md

 2. My Game across different devices
 3. Technologies used
 4. Website Features
-5. Testing and Validation
+5. Testing
 6. Bugs and Issues
 7. Material used and References

 # **UX Design**
-Form my Game I decied to use a mixture of vibrant colors to capture the eye of the user but also to not distract them from the actual game itself.
+From my Game I decied to use a mixture of vibrant colors to capture the eye of the user but also to not distract them from the actual game itself.

 Page Layout:
 - Start Page: